creative component.

 Be extra careful not to simply restate the premises of your sources for your own argument.
 The point of an integrative analysis is to produce new knowledge (signified here by t).
 If your argument has the following structure, it is not integrative:

-q and s → q and s.
+p + q and r + s → p + q and r + s.

 or,

 Don’t do this!
 Show me your argumentative abilities by using your sources to make a strong, unique argument t.
-It is handy that is the symbol we are using here, because this argument is also the argument you want to present as your thesis.
+It is handy that t is the symbol we are using here, because this argument is also the argument you want to present as your thesis.
 Once you have thought through each of the logical steps above, you should have arrived at your thesis.
 This what you state in the final sentence of your introduction, and it is what you return to after making your argument as shown above at the end of your essay.

 Experiential Component